springfall2008/batpred/docs/customisation.md

 If **switch.predbat_set_read_only** is True then the plan will be updated but the inverter controls will not be used, this is useful to pause
 Predbat operation while an automation takes over.

-__CAUTION__ If you use Read only mode while the inverter is in a particular state e.g. with discharge disable, you will need to return it to the desired state yourself.
+_CAUTION: If you use Read only mode while the inverter is in a particular state e.g. with discharge disable, you will need to return it to the desired state yourself_

 ### Predbat Monitor mode